craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 The False Allure is very stagnant.
 Any wandering encounters would be composed of loose rat or moving and working retired loyalists.

 #### Exploring this Level
 In many rooms on this level, "Elsewhere" is mentioned.
 This is a theoretical place for you to attach Kailkeep to your setting, or add your own content, if you'd like.
-In any case, these places need not exist if this is sounds like more work than its work
+In any case, these places need not exist if this is sounds like more work than worth to you (and call your union rep., please).

 ##### 1a.
 Guest Stairs

-**Egress.**
+A twenty five foot square room contains an ornate staircase leading from one of the many surface level entrances to Kailkeep.
+It has only one other point of egress, a damaged wooden door to the west.

 **Staircase.**
 **Wall Detail.**
+**Secret Door.**

 ##### 1b.
 Preparation Room
 **Egress.**
 **Furniture.**